 My mother’s younger sister, Dorothy Chilcott Jackson, lived in New York in the 1950s and early 60s working for one of the photography journals and running with the poets, writers and artists who populated Greenwich Village at the time.
 I don’t know much about that aspect of her life, having been born in 1957.
 She didn’t talk about it, but it was an important facet of her character.

 When I was little I called her Aunt Dottie.
-At about 13 she insisted I switch to “DJ,” her initials, which is what my older siblings had taken to calling her.
-She loathed the dotty-sounding Dottie; to me, DJ sounded cool, and it made me feel very grown up to call her that.
+At about 13 she insisted I switch to “DJ,” her initials, which is what my older siblings called her.
+She loathed the dotty-sounding Dottie.
+I was thrilled at this upgrade.
+To me, DJ sounded cool, and it made me feel very grown up calling her that.

-Since her death in 1984, I’ve wondered so many times what she would have thought of this and that.
-She suffered through Nixon and Reagan and Vietnam.
-I remember her derision at certain jargon—she hated “the bottom line,” for instance.
-There have been so many choice examples since then that she would have enjoyed raking over the coals—what she would have made of Dubya-speak, I can only wonder at and regret not knowing.
-But I see so well her delight with the good that has transpired (the Internet, the end of apartheid, Obama), I feel her absent comfort during the hard times (9/11, the deaths of my parents) and hear her scorn expressed through a wicked sense of humor (the Bush years, Sarah Palin, Dick Cheney).
+Since her death in 1984, I’ve wondered so many times what she would have thought of events and people she never knew.
+There have been so many choice examples that I would have loved sharing with her —what she would have made of all that’s happened, I can only wonder and regret not knowing.
+But I see so well her delight with the good that has transpired (the end of apartheid, Obama, marriage equality), I feel her absent comfort during the hard times (9/11, the deaths of my parents) and hear her scorn expressed through a wicked sense of humor about the appalling characters that populate the political stage.

 DJ died at just 58.
 She’d been ill with cancer for several years and I believe she eventually gave up fighting.
 In spite of her outward appearance of strength, inside, she was a fragile soul.
 She was crushed by Jane’s betrayal and struggled for years thereafter.
 She did eventually find another partner, but it wasn’t the same.
 It is one of the great sadnesses of my life that she hasn’t been there.